 A scuffing, like a shoe, came from near the door.
 I shifted my head to peer into the shadows, and had to swallow a gasp when the shadows became a person - a person who sat down on the chair next to my bed and put their head in their hands.
 Hope swelled in me.
 Scorpius?
 Was he actually here to visit me?

 “I’m so sorry, Rosie,” came a male voice who, disappointingly, wasn’t Scorpius.
 It was Hugo.

 “What do you want, Hugo?”
 I asked with a tired sigh.

 My brother leant forward, moonlight falling on his face.

 “And you couldn’t wait until morning like a normal person?”

 “Well, no. Since when have either of us been normal?”

 “Go away, Hugo,” I muttered, suddenly angry at him.
-Of course he comes in the middle of the night, waking me up and probably expecting me to forgive him after all of this time!
+Of course he comes in the middle of the night and wakes me up.

 “Don’t be stubborn.”

 “Says you!
 Shut up Rose, and just listen to me.”